totem-tech/Faucet/ReadMe.md

 The architecture is such that the faucet server can and should only receive funding requests from a known sending server.

 Both the faucet server and the sending server must therefore be configured in advance.
+(This requires some playing around, and watch out for those pesky copy paste issues.)

 This is achieved through a couple of steps: